kinjisato/CarND-Behavioral-Cloning-Submit/README.md

 1. model.py  : My python code for submit
 2. drive.py  : No modification has been applied from original one.
-3. model.ht  : Trained model at my environment
+3. model.h5  : Trained model at my environment
 4. writeup   : Report
 5. video.mp4 : The video car is running at automonous mode at my environment